27 September 2019

 (11) disputes prior to the date of this declaration, including any dispute the foundations, reasons, facts, causes, origins, definitions, allegations or bases of which existed prior to this date, even if they are submitted or brought to the knowledge of the Court hereafter.

-(12) This declaration revokes and replaces the previous declaration made by the Government of India on 14th September 1959.
+(12) This declaration revokes and replaces the previous declaration submitted by the Government of India on 18 September, 1974.